 Professional History - 1999 to Present

-Investment Advisor Representative, Lincoln Investment, Capital Analysts, Wyncote, PA
+Investment Adviser Representative, Lincoln Investment, Capital Analysts, FT.
+Washington, PA

 Licensed Insurance Broker, Massachusetts Division of Insurance, Boston, MA